All That Remains (band): Influences

 The band's influences include In Flames, Metallica, Megadeth, Slayer, King Diamond, Pantera, Iron Maiden, Hatebreed, Killswitch Engage, Arch Enemy, Cannibal Corpse, Carcass, and Grave.

 Oli Herbert had stated his biggest influence on guitar was Andy LaRocque of King Diamond.
 He has also mentioned that he draws much influence from George Lynch, John Sykes, and Randy Rhoads.

-One of Mike Martin's influences is John Mayer.
+Mike Martin's influences include '80s hair bands like Skid Row, and Poison, which he credited for making him want to join a band when he was younger before he began to be influenced by metal acts.
+Another one of his personal influences is John Mayer.

-Phil Labonte has mentioned his influences range from Cannibal Corpse, Carcass, Grave, Metallica, Iron Maiden, Pantera, and even many 1980s glam metal bands.
+Phil Labonte has mentioned his influences range from Cannibal Corpse, Carcass, Grave, Metallica, Iron Maiden, Pantera, and 1980s glam metal bands.
 In an interview, Labonte stated:

 I fell in love with the whole glam world.
 And then I like death metal too, Cannibal Corpse…it's very wide range of what people like, you know, Justin Timberlake…all that stuff."

 He also is known for being a huge fan of non-metal acts such as Sarah McLachlan, Garth Brooks, Carrie Underwood, Taylor Swift, Carly Rae Jepsen, and Skrillex.
 In an interview with Blabbermouth.net, Labonte stated:

 It's well documented that we like cheesy pop music.
 There's pictures of me wearing Fall Out Boy shirts!
 I listen to Prince, and everyone knows that Mike and I love Nickelback, and everyone is always listening to Dr. Dre, or Snoop Dogg, or Eminem, or Jay-Z, or just pop music!
 That song Fergilicious is the new "hit" for All That Remains, it's the song we want to hear.
 Just a lot of garbage pop.
 It's kind of a joke because it's the stuff we like, and it's the stuff we want to hear, but we play it for everybody.
 So, it probably does come through, and it's something that we're aware of, and we're cool with it.
 If we can make songs that make sense as metal songs, and All That Remains songs, so why not let your influences come into it, just so long as it doesn't get hokey, or it doesn't hurt the song.
 You don't want to make a song "do something," you kind of want to let it go its own way.
 If it fits and works, then it fits and works, and if it doesn't work, you can't make it work or force it to work.
 We just go with what we think sounds good, and what feels right to us."